 The Claims Conference also offers dependent and health care flexible spending accounts, a commuter benefit plan, and parental leave.

-Each employee has the opportunity to be matched with a more senior employee in any department for a structured mentorship program, enabling them to learn more about their particular field of interest.
+A structured mentorship program is available to match employees with more senior colleagues in any department to learn about their field of interest.